Thurston norm for coherent right-angled Artin groups via $L^2$-invariants: Splitting complexity and -Euler characteristic

 \begin{proof} Let $G = A_L$ for some flag complex $L$.
 Note that $G$ is torsion-free and satisfies the Atiyah conjecture by \cite{LinnellOkunSchick2012}.
 Since $G$ is coherent, the flag complex $L$ is chordal by \cref{cor_coherence_characterisation}.
 Then by \cref{thm_realising_splittings}, there exists a single-vertex splitting of finite type which is dual to $\phi$, $G \cong \pi_1(\mathbb{X})$, such that

-where the second equality follows by \cref{thm_FHL}.
-This proves the bound
+where the second equality follows by \cref{cor:l2_Euler_norm}.
+This proves the lower bound

 We now prove the upper bound.
-First note that since $L$ is chordal, for every vertex $v \in V(L)$, each component in the link of $v$ is contractible.
-Hence, by \cref{FHL:it2} of \cref{thm_FHL}, the $L^2$-Betti numbers of $\ker \phi$ vanish in every degree not equal to one.
-Hence, the $L^2$-Euler characteristic of the kernel is Moreover, since the complex $L$ is contractible, it follows that $b_i^{(2)}(G) = 0$ for every $i \geq 0$ by \cref{FHL:it1} of \cref{thm_FHL}.
+First note that the $L^2$-Betti numbers of $\ker \phi$ vanish in every degree not equal to one by \cref{prop:l2_betti_numbers_general_kernels}.
+Hence, the $L^2$-Euler characteristic of the kernel is Moreover, since the complex $L$ is contractible, it follows that $b_p^{(2)}(G) = 0$ for every $p \geq 0$ by \cref{thm_l2_RAAGs}.
 Hence $\chi(G) = 0$.

 Let $G \cong \pi_1(\mathbb{X})$ be a single vertex splitting of finite type which is dual to $\phi$.
 Since $\chi(G) = 0$, we have that By \cref{prop_subgroup_Betti_numbers}, since the edge and vertex groups of $\mathbb{X}$ are finitely generated, it follows that $\chi(\mathbb{X}_v) = -b_1^{(2)}(\mathbb{X}_v)$ and $\chi(\mathbb{X}_e) = - b_1^{(2)}(\mathbb{X}_e)$ for every edge $e \in E(X)$.
 Hence, Moreover, by \cref{prop_subgroup_Betti_numbers} we have that $b_{0}^{(2)}(\mathbb{X}_e) = 0$ for every edge $e \in E(X)$, and $b_2^{(2)}(H) = 0$ for every finitely generated subgroup $H \leq G$.
 Thus, the splitting $G \cong \pi_1(\mathbb{X})$ satisfies all the hypotheses of \cref{prop_L2Betti} for $n = 1$.
 Hence, we have that Thus,